 This argument fails on three fronts.

-• First, our instructions from Scriptures does not say that we are to count three nights and three days.
-Rather, it specifically states we are to count three DAYS and three NIGHTS, the daylight being counted first (Jonah, 1:17; Matthew, 12:38-40).
-The Wednesday system, therefore, does not account for the daylight hours of the day when the messiah died and was buried.
+• First, our instructions from Scriptures do not say that we are to count three nights and three days.
+Instead, it specifically states we are to count three DAYS and three NIGHTS, the daylight being counted first (Jonah 1:17; Matthew 12:38-40).
+Therefore, the Wednesday system does not account for the daylight hours of the day when the messiah died and was buried.

 Even the Pharisees understood the words of the messiah as a reference to his being raised during the third night (Matthew 27:62-64, 28:11-15).
 In fact, when the guards reported back to the priests that the messiah had disappeared from his tomb, the leaders bought off the soldiers with silver and told them to say that “his disciples came and stole him BY NIGHT, we being asleep” (Matthew 28:11–15).